avazaghaei/QCustomPlot/README.md

 ## **Prerequisites:**
 * Qt framework:

-	1.this applicarion is cross-platform so you can run it in any opirating systems like, Linux, Windowsm, etc.
+	* This applicarion is cross-platform so you can run it in any opirating systems like, Linux, Windowsm, etc.

-	2.you can run it in boteh Debug, and Release mode.
+	* You can run it in boteh Debug, and Release mode.

 ## **Installation:**